gofynd/fdk-client-swift/documentation/application/CONFIGURATION.md

-Retrieve a list of currencies available.
-Also get the name, code, symbol, and the decimal digits of the currencies.
+Use this API to get a list of currencies available.
+Moreover, get the name, code, symbol, and the decimal digits of the currencies.

 *Returned Response:*